 Billing

-At the beginning of each month, we charge you for what you used in the previous month.
+At the beginning of each month, we charge you for your usage from the previous month.

 You can find your current usage and manage your billing settings on your account page.